-Photo: Shutterstock

-Course background Climate change is already affecting communities throughout Australia, with 2016 and 2020 tied as the hottest years on record at 1.2°C above pre-industrial times.
-As a result, Australia has also experienced changes in extreme weather, with more frequent and intense heatwaves, storms, flooding and bushfires.
-All government departments, agencies and institutes are required to plan, develop and implement strategies to address current and projected changes to our climate.
-The Climate Essentials short course has been designed for professionals who want to gain an overview of the latest developments around climate change.
-It will cover both the science of climate change and policy responses across a range of sectors.
+Photo: Shutterstock Course background Climate change is already affecting communities throughout Australia, with 2016 and 2020 tied as the hottest years on record at 1.2°C above pre-industrial times.
+Australia has experienced changes in extreme weather, with more frequent and intense heatwaves, storms, flooding and bushfires.
+Government departments, private organisations and community groups are planning, developing and implementing strategies to address current and projected changes to our climate.
+The Climate Essentials short course has been designed to support this.
+It is for professionals who want an overview of the latest developments around climate change, and covers both the science of climate change and policy responses across a range of sectors.

-Photo: Shutterstock The course is run by the ANU Institute of Climate, Energy & Disaster Solutions, bringing together leading climate researchers from across the University.
+Photo: Shutterstock Delivered by the ANU Institute for Climate, Energy & Disaster Solutions, the course brings together leading climate researchers from across the University.

 Course information

 Scope and content

-The overall aim of Climate Essentials is to provide decision-makers in government, industry, non-government and community sectors with access to the latest ANU research and expertise on climate change impacts and adaptation.
-This course provides a summary of the latest climate science, followed by an overview of climate change adaptation, communicating climate change, climate change impacts on human health, and climate and energy economics.
-The final session focusses on opportunities and challenges associated with enabling effective climate policy.
-The course is most relevant to policymakers and practitioners in Australia and across the Asia-Pacific region.
+The aim of Climate Essentials is to provide decision-makers in government, industry, non-government and community sectors with access to the latest ANU research and expertise on climate change impacts and adaptation.
+This short course provides a summary of the latest climate science, followed by an overview of climate change adaptation, climate change impacts on human health, communication and climate change and climate policy and economics.
+The final session focuses on opportunities and challenges associated with enabling effective climate policy.
+The short course is most relevant to policymakers and practitioners in Australia and across the Asia-Pacific region.

 Course details

-This session of Climate Essentials will be delivered online in-real-time via Zoom meetings.
-The course covers six broad topics over three consecutive mornings, with two lectures per morning plus group discussions, Q&A sessions and breaks.
-Course timings are 9.30am to 12.45pm each day, from Monday 19 to Wednesday 21 September 2022.
+This Climate Essentials will be delivered online in-real-time via a Zoom classroom.
+The short course covers six topics over three consecutive morning sessions, with two lectures per morning plus group discussions, Q&A sessions and breaks.
+Course timings are 9.30am to 12.45pm each day, from Tuesday 28 February to Thursday 2 March 2023.

 Who should attend?